On the Integral Part of A-Motivic Cohomology: Introduction

 \subsection{The function field picture}

-Despite its intrisic obscurities, Motivic cohomology remains a difficult subject also because its definition sits on a completely conjectural framework.
-The present paper grew out as an attempt to understand the analogous picture in function fields arithmetic.
-There, the theory looks more promising using {\it Anderson $A$-motives}, instead of classical motives, whose definition is well-established.
-This parallele has been drawn by many authors and led to celebrated achievements.
+Despite its intrinsic obscurities, motivic cohomology remains a difficult subject also because its definition sits on a completely conjectural framework.
+The present paper grew out as an attempt to understand the analogous picture in function field arithmetic.
+There, the theory looks more promising using \emph{Anderson $A$-motives}, instead of classical motives, whose definition is well-established.
+This parallel has been drawn by many authors and led to celebrated achievements.
 The analogue of the Tate conjecture \cite{taguchi} \cite{tamagawa}, of Grothendieck's periods conjecture \cite{papanikolas} and of the Hodge conjecture \cite{hartl-juschka} are now theorems on the function fields side.
 The recent volume \cite{motif} records some of these feats.
-Counterparts of Motivic cohomology in function fields arithmetic have not been studied yet, although recent works of Taelman \cite{taelman-dirichlet} \cite{taelman-t-motif} and Mornev \cite{mornev-shtuka} strongly suggest the pertinence of such a project.
+Counterparts of Motivic cohomology in function field arithmetic have not been studied yet, although recent works of Taelman \cite{taelman-dirichlet} \cite{taelman-t-motif} and Mornev \cite{mornev-shtuka} strongly suggest the pertinence of such a project.